viettran-edgeAI/MCU/docs/Quantization/Rf_quantizer.md

 Development Timeline:
-Phase 1: PC Analysis     → Dataset understanding, feature engineering    (Hours) Phase 2: Categorizer Gen → Quantile computation, CSV generation         (Minutes)
+Phase 1: PC Analysis     → Dataset understanding, feature engineering    (Hours) Phase 2: Quantizer Gen → Quantile computation, CSV generation         (Minutes)
 Phase 3: Data Transfer   → Serial communication, SPIFFS storage         (Seconds) Phase 4: ESP32 Loading   → Memory optimization, pattern compression     (Seconds) Phase 5: Runtime Proc    → Real-time categorization, ML inference       (Microseconds)
 ```

-This lifecycle enables seamless development workflows where data scientists can develop and validate categorizers on PC platforms while maintaining mathematical consistency and optimal performance in embedded production environments.
+This lifecycle enables seamless development workflows where data scientists can develop and validate quantizers on PC platforms while maintaining mathematical consistency and optimal performance in embedded production environments.

 ## Future Enhancements: Advanced Quantization Optimization

-In future iterations of the categorizer system, quantization will be performed with greater sophistication by comparing the accuracy difference between the original dataset and the normalized dataset to find reasonable thresholds for the edges, rather than the current default approach of dividing equally into 4 intervals between min-max values.
+In future iterations of the quantizer system, quantization will be performed with greater sophistication by comparing the accuracy difference between the original dataset and the normalized dataset to find reasonable thresholds for the edges, rather than the current default approach of dividing equally into 4 intervals between min-max values.

 ### Planned Improvements: